micro-nova/AmpliPi/TRADEMARKS.md

 It is almost never the case that using a Logo will be a nominative fair use since it will be a rare case where the logo is needed for strictly informational purposes.

-### Proper use of trademarks in text
+### Proper Use of Trademarks in Text

-These rules hold true for all trademarks, not just ours, so you should follow them for our Marks as well as anyone else's.
+These rules generally hold true for all trademarks, not just ours, so you should follow them for our Marks as well as anyone else's.

-- Always distinguish trademarks from surrounding text with at least initial capital letters or in all capital letters.
+- Always distinguish trademarks from surrounding text by capitalising them correctly.
+"AmpliPi" is correctly written in CamelCase with the first 'A' and last 'P' capitalized.
+Note that this is not always possible in technical contexts that are case-insensitive (such as DNS names and email addresses.)
-  - Unacceptable: <<~mark>>
+  - Unacceptable: amplipi, AMPLIPI
-  - Acceptable: <<~Mark, ~MARK>>
+  - Acceptable: AmpliPi, amplipi.local

 - Always use trademarks in their exact form with the correct spelling, neither abbreviated, hyphenated, or combined with any other word or words.
-  - Unacceptable: <<~Mark misspelled or wrong case>>
+  - Unacceptable: Ampli-Pi, AmpliPie
-  - Acceptable: <<~Mark>>
+  - Acceptable: AmpliPi

 - Don't pluralize a trademark.
-  - Unacceptable: I have seventeen <<~Marks>> running in my lab.
+  - Unacceptable: I have three AmpliPi's running in my house.
-  - Acceptable: I have seventeen <<~Mark>> systems running in my lab.
+  - Acceptable: I have three AmpliPi units running in my house.

-- Don't use "a" or "the" to refer to an instance of the trademark.
+- Don't use "an" or "the" to refer to an instance of the trademark.
-  - Unacceptable: I put a <<~Mark>> on my mom's computer.
+  - Unacceptable: I installed the AmpliPi on my Raspberry Pi.
-  - Acceptable: I put a <<~Mark>> system on my mom's computer.
+  - Acceptable: I installed the AmpliPi software on my Raspberry Pi.

-- Always use a trademark as an adjective modifying a noun.
-You can see the nouns we prefer under "Our trademarks."
-  - Unacceptable: This is a <<~Mark>>.
-Anyone can install it.
-  - Acceptable: This is a <<~Mark>> application.
-Anyone can install it.

 - Don't use a trademark as a verb.
-Trademarks are products or services, never actions.
-  - Unacceptable: I <<~Markified>> my computer today!
+  - Unacceptable: I AmpliPied my home today!
-  - Acceptable: I installed <<~Mark>> software on my computer today!
+  - Acceptable: I installed the AmpliPi system in my home today!

 - Don't use a trademark as a possessive.
-Instead, the following noun should be used in possessive form or the sentence reworded so there is no possessive.
-  - Unacceptable: <<~Mark's>> desktop interface is very clean.
+  - Unacceptable: AmpliPi's user interface is very clean.
-  - Acceptable: The <<~Mark>> desktop's interface is very clean.
+  - Acceptable: The AmpliPi user interface is very clean.

-- Don't translate a trademark into another language.
-  - Acceptable: Quiero instalar <<~Mark>> en mi sistema.
-  - Unacceptable: Quiero instalar <<~Mark translated into Spanish>> en mi sistema.

 ### Proper Use of Logos